 • Other participants in the project include the University of Oxford, LMU Munich, Dublin City University, Free University of Brussels, Charles University in Prague, Paris Lodron University of Salzburg, and the European Federation of Journalists.

-• Kenneth Andresen, Vito Laterza, Abit Hoxha, Gunn Bjørnsen and Gunhild Kvåle participate from UiA.
+• Kenneth Andresen (work package leader), Vito Laterza (work package leader), Abit Hoxha (UiA project manager and researcher), Gunn Bjørnsen (researcher) and Gunhild Kvåle (researcher) participate from UiA.

 According to the researchers, many factors characterise a strong democratic media system, such as that it is reliable, independent, diverse, responsible, resilient and has broad participation.
 All these have been negatively affected by the digital development.